 Key columns and guidance:

 characteristics[organism]: Use NCBI Taxonomy names in lowercase (e.g., homo sapiens).characteristics[organism part]: Use UBERON or BTO terms.
 Supports multiple cardinalityfor mixed-tissue samples (add multiple columns with the same header).
+This is the main

 characteristics[disease]: Use normal (PATO:0000461) for healthy/control samples.Organism templates (human, vertebrates, etc.) override this to required.